ExtCore/ExtCore/README.md

 It contains everything you need to run ExtCore-based web application from Visual Studio 2015, including SQLite database with the test data.

+### Projects

+Please take a look at [Platformus](https://github.com/Platformus/Platformus) on GitHub.
+It is CMS built on ExtCore framework with 8 extensions and 58 projects.

 ## Links

 Website: http://extcore.net/ (under construction)